ebuchman/blog/content/posts/velocity.md

-[^money-demand]: Some people argue that money doesn't actually flow, it is only ever held, punctuated by moments where one person takes over holding money from the other (i.e. payments).
+[^money-demand]: Some people argue that money doesn't actually flow, it is only ever held, punctuated by moments where one person takes over holding money from another (i.e. payments).
 And for this reason they might prefer to think in terms of demand for money, rather than its inverse (velocity).
   A lot of foundational thinking in early 20th century monetary theory (e.g. both Keynes and Mises), was based around a fresh look at the demand for money.
 But while demand